Important Global Message

 Thank you for your patience as we improve our online services.

-Development pressures on coastal wetlands have reduced their size by severely over the last 40 years.
-With this loss of coastal wetlands, a subsequent decline in the animal and plant life supported by these ecosystems – including a number of commercial fish - has been observed.
+Development pressures on mangrove wetlands have reduced their size over the last 40 years.
+With this loss of mangrove wetlands, a subsequent decline in the animal and plant life supported by these ecosystems – including a number of commercial fish - has been observed.
 In order to better protect this vital ecosystem, the 1996 Florida State Mangrove Trimming and Preservation Act limits the removal and trimming of mangroves on public and private property.

 Mangroves are tropical trees that have adapted to salt water and wave activity.
 There are three species of mangroves in Florida.
 They are related by the way they have adapted to a mutual habitat, but are actually members of different plant families